If you’re interested to learn more about what goes on in Paris at night, check out our 2019 INSIDR Paris Night Guide!

 Bastille is one of the city’s liveliest districts and a great neighborhood to start, or end, your night on the town.
 Hit Chez Janou for drinks and appetizers before heading to the opera.
 This classic Parisian bistro has lovely staff and a typical French menu.
 If you’re craving something sweet, try sharing the giant (and we mean giant) chocolate mousse.
 You can also go for a late night dinner at Bofinger.
 The brasserie is open until 3 AM and has delicious seafood as well as French classics including steak tartare and French onion soup.

 Most famous Parisian theater

-Among Paris’ many theaters, some of them have played a central role in history.
+Some of Paris’s theatres have played a central role in history.
 Starting with the Theatre Edouard VII.
 Fancy frequenting the same theater as the King?
-The English King Edouard VII strongly supported the arts and the theater was built in his honor.
-The Comédie Français is one of the oldest theaters in the world.
+The English King Edouard VII strongly supported the arts and this theater was built in his honor.
+Another famous theatre is the Comédie Français, it is one of the oldest theaters in the world.
 Founded in 1680, it still hosts shows today!
-The interior of the Theatre des Champs Elysées is as sumptuous as the avenue it’s named after.
-Finally, the Theatre de Chaillot, just a few blocks from the Eiffel Tower is one of the largest halls in Paris.
+You should also see the the interior of the Theatre des Champs Elysées it is as sumptuous as the avenue it’s named after.
+Finally, the Theatre de Chaillot, it is just a few blocks from the Eiffel Tower it is one of the largest halls in Paris.